 If you want to turn your hobby into a full-time career, you’re going to have to be realistic about things.
 First, you’re going to need to save up around 6 months’ worth of living expenses to give you time for your business to get its footing.
 During the beginning stages, you will probably want to start your business while also working your day job.
 This way, you’ll have a good idea of just how feasible your new business venture will be.
 This will a lot of effort and dedication, but if this is truly your passion, you’ll be able to handle it.

 In Addition to Saving, Chop Those Expenses

 At the same time, you are setting money aside for your new business, you need to reduce your monthly expenses.
 Use less of everything, as much as you can handle, and look for other creative ways to save cash.
 One often overlooked expense is your student loans.
 Most people have loans that are serviced by multiple lenders.
-If you contact a private lender to consolidate all of your student loans into one, you can also use their refinance calculator to preview your potential savings.
+If you contact a private lender to consolidate all of your student loans into one, you can use a student loan calculator so learn how much your loan numbers are, and also use their refinance calculator to preview your potential savings.
 The money saved can add a significant amount to your future business operating expenses.

 Social Media Groups